Viatorus/emio/docs/API.md

 `print(spec_str, ...args) -> void/result<void>`

-- Formats arguments according to the format spec string, and writes the result to the standard output stream.
+- Formats arguments according to the format string, and writes the result to the standard output stream.
 - The return value depends on the type of the format spec string (valid-only type or not).

 `print(file, spec_str, ...args) -> result<void>`

-- Formats arguments according to the format spec string, and writes the result to a file stream.
+- Formats arguments according to the format string, and writes the result to a file stream.

 `println(spec_str, ...args) -> void/result<void>`

-- Formats arguments according to the format spec string, and writes the result to the standard output stream with a new line at the end.
+- Formats arguments according to the format string, and writes the result to the standard output stream with a new line at the end.
-- The return value depends on the type of the format spec string (valid-only type or not).
+- The return value depends on the type of the format string (valid-only type or not).

 `println(file, spec_str, ...args) -> result<void>`

-- Formats arguments according to the format spec string, and writes the result to a file stream with a new line at the end.
+- Formats arguments according to the format string, and writes the result to a file stream with a new line at the end.

 For each function there exists a function prefixed with v (e.g. `vprint`) which allow the same functionality as